Pictured: Rick Silva ‘Western Fronts’ (2018) from the debut exhibition in our Downtown Los Angeles loft space.

 Today artists live, work and exhibit on the Internet.
 They reach a networked global community, often embedding artworks in the everchanging context of streaming images, open data sources, and instant feedback mechanisms that constitute online public space.
 Their resulting body of work is sometimes best suited for the browser – at TRANSFER the work develops beyond the screen into the physical space of the gallery.

-TRANSFER operates as a gallery with a spirit of openness.
-It is a white cube testing new practices, malleable to accommodate internet-based studios with experimental curation and development in the contemporary art market.
+TRANSFER operates with a spirit of openness.
+Testing new practices in the white cubes, malleable to accommodate internet-based studios with experimental curation and development in the contemporary art industry.
 The gallery explores alternative modes of support for distributed artworks, and considers new formats for exhibition, collection, and appreciation of the art that comes to you through the computer.

 TRANSFER’s first location in Brooklyn, NY from 2013-2019